StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 #### SqlCommandProvider - Item Trigger

-The following trigger must exist to check and update the item ETag.
+The following trigger must exist to check and update the item ETag for optimistic concurrency control.

 ```sql
 CREATE TRIGGER [tr-test-items-etag]